nataliamariposa/nataliamariposa/README.md

-## Hello there!
-I'm a student at Williams College who is double majoring in computer science and classics and is interested in working in game development.
+## Hello there! 👋
+I'm a student at Williams College who is double majoring in computer science and classics and is interested in working in game development. 🎮

 ![cat header picture](https://imgur.com/xpOeFCZ.jpg)

+Proficient in Python 🐍 and Java

 `Computer Science Coursework:`
  - Introduction to Computer Science